-Why Is A Blood Test Generally Employed In Place Of A Breath Test?
+Why Would A Blood Test Be Used Instead Of A Breath Test?

 In New Jersey, breath is the required substance to be tested.
 If a person refuses a breath test, they get punished for it.
 A person has an absolute right not to submit a blood sample unless the police get a warrant, or they otherwise consent or there are exigent circumstances.
 There is no such thing as an offense for refusing to provide a blood test.
 I would recommend to anybody who has to face that situation that you don’t consent to give a blood test.
 Unless you are absolutely certain that it’s going to show that you are not guilty, you have an absolute constitutional right to maintain the integrity of your body.
 You also have no obligation to assist the state in prosecuting you except to the extent required by a court, and that’s where the warrant comes in.

 If you refuse to give a blood sample after a warrant has been issued, then you can be charged with the criminal offense of obstructing justice.
 Until that warrant is obtained, or some court order that requires you to submit, you have an absolute right to refuse to give your blood.

 How Do You Defend Against Blood Test Results In A DWI Case?

 Chain of custody is an important concept, based on relevance.
 The idea is to make sure that the blood that the cop says he saw leave the defendant’s arm, that blood is the same blood that was tested in the laboratory by the chemist.
 All chain of custody means is that we properly label the blood sample and we document its movement from one person to the next or from one place to the next.
 For example, the chain of custody will begin with the nurse or lab technician or doctor drawing the blood.
 They are the first link in the chain.
 The next link in the chain would be the police officer to whom they hand the actual tubes containing the blood that they just drew.